 Cut to the present, and Mules still maintain the unmistakable femininity and elegance of the past but can be dressed up or down.
 While some design elements are constant throughout (the open-back heel), modern Mules vary by heel height, toe shape, and material.
 Once stiff and uncomfortable, the Mules of today are easy to incorporate into any lifestyle.

-"The Paloma Mule is our first heeled mule, and currently my favorite shoe in our line.
+"The All-Day Heeled Mule is our first heeled mule, and currently my favorite shoe in our line.
 Its 2.5" block heel makes it easy to dress up, while keeping your feet feeling great all day and night.
 My favorite detail is its slightly square shaped toe - it looks flattering on everyone!"